Why the Unicorn?

 Why Pyrography?

-To burn wood is to scar the flesh of a tree, as it were.
+To burn wood is to scar the flesh of a tree.

 Also, burning wood helps me slow down and be grateful for the present.